 Bethan Morgan-Williams (2015)

-In 2010, Bethan gained a scholarship to RNCM as a joint-study violinist/composer, studying composition under Gary Carpenter and violin under Leland Chen.
+In 2010, Bethan gained a scholarship to the RNCM as a joint-study violinist/composer, studying composition under Gary Carpenter and violin under Leland Chen.
 In 2014, she was shortlisted for Manchester Jazz Festival’s Irwin Mitchell Prize.

 On winning the first Rushworth Composition Prize, Bethan said: